 - Smoking - the global incidence of SAH dropped by 2.4% for every 1% reduction in smoking prevalence.

 - Excessive alcohol intake roughly doubles the risk - its role has not been as well established as that of smoking, but drinking more than 37.5 units a week accounts for up to 1 in 5 cases of subarachnoid haemorrhage.

 - Berry aneurysms are common with a prevalence of approximately 4%.

 - Most berry aneurysms under 7 mm do not rupture, but they grow unpredictably.

-- Multiple aneurysms are seen in 30% of patients.
+- 85% occur in the Circle of Willis.
+Multiple aneurysms are seen in 30% of patients.

 - It is not clearly understood why some adults develop saccular aneurysms at arterial bifurcations in the Circle of Willis but most do not.
 There may be variation in the susceptibility of the elastic lamina of the arterial wall to the known stressors of hypertension and smoking.